Skip to main content

 The Others: Illinois, Maryland, New Jersey

 Illinois was actually first.
-AIVITA, passed in 2019, requires employers to notify applicants before using AI to analyze video interviews, explain what characteristics the AI evaluates, and get consent.
+AIVIA, passed in 2019, requires employers to notify applicants before using AI to analyze video interviews, explain what characteristics the AI evaluates, and get consent.
 Applicants can request deletion of the video, and employers can't share it without consent.
 The original scope was narrow — video interviews only — but Illinois expanded it in 2025 when Governor Pritzker signed HB 3773, the AI Transparency in Employment Act.
 That law extends notice and consent requirements beyond video interviews to cover any AI analysis of applicants, including resume screening and other automated evaluations.
 If you hire in Illinois, the obligations now go well beyond video.

 That broader scope signaled the direction things were heading.